elizabethfuentes12/aws-private-assistant/README.md

 ### Step 3: WhatsApp Configuration

-Edit WhatsApp configuration values in Facebook Developer in AWS Secrets Manager.
+Edit WhatsApp configuration values in Facebook Developer in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) [console](https://console.aws.amazon.com/secretsmanager/).

 ![Digrama parte 1](/imagenes/secret.png)

+> ✅ The verification token is any value, but it must be the same in step 3 and 4.

 ### Step 4: Webhook Configuration